 This being said, we need to say that “neutral” as a term does not refer to a standard of color to which all other colors relate to.

-Also, you can check your veins: If they’re blue, then you’re a cool skin tone.
+Another thing you can do is checking your veins: If they’re blue, then you’re a cool skin tone.
 If they’re green, and you’ve got yellow undertones, then you a warm skin tone.

 Warm toned skin tends to have a golden or apricot undertone.
 People with this skin tone tend to have hair with hints of orange, yellow, red or gold.
 The eye color tends to be amber, dark brown, hazel, or green.

-Cool skin tones are the most common skin tones to have, and the easiest to dress.
-Cool toned skin has a pink or rosy undertone.
+Cool skin tones are the most common skin tones, and the easiest to dress.
+A cool toned skin has a pink or rosy undertone.
 Cool tones’ hair often contains blue, blue-violet, silver, drab, and ash undertones.
 The eye color tends to be light blue, gray-green, blue-green, turquoise, gray-blue, black or cool brown.
+Remember that “cool” or warm does not mean “light” or dark, it simply refers to establishing your tone according to your undertones.

 Another classification, going deeper than just warm-cool is spring-summer-autumn-winter.
 The difference between the Fitzpatrick scale and the ‘season’ scale is that the ‘seasons’ scale does not measure how dark or pale you are, it is based on your undertones and establishes if you are a warm type or a cool type.